UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 External Counsel

-Under the CSDDD — which will apply to Ashford from 2029 — that position is legally untenable.
-Companies must exercise due diligence across their entire value chain, including indirect business relationships.
-But even under the current UK Act, a statement saying ‘we have no visibility of our sub-suppliers’ is an admission of a systemic gap, not a defence.
+Under the CSDDD — which catches Ashford from 2029 — that position is untenable.
+Even under the current UK Act, ‘no visibility of our sub-suppliers’ is an admission of a systemic gap, not a defence.

 Sarah Lim